21 Things You're Doing That Put You at Risk for Cancer

 You are exposed to many plastic products every day—from water bottles to spatulas to toys.
 And while most of these products are safe, research suggests some plastic by-products are more dangerous than others, like BPA (bisphenol A).
 BPA may cause cancer in humans, along with a host of other serious issues, with accumulated build-up in the body, and is found in many plastic products, like the linings of food and formula cans, dental sealants, and on paper cashier receipts to stabilize the ink.
 BPA is an estrogen-mimicking industrial chemical that can be a powerful hormone disruptor.
 Women are at higher risk for detrimental effects from BPA because estrogen can increase the risk of developing breast cancer.
 Children and infants are also a vulnerable group because they are far more sensitive to chemical exposure and its adverse effects, even at far lower doses.

 The good news is that The Food and Drug Administration or FDA banned the use of BPA in baby bottles and children's drinking cups seven years ago.
 The bad news is that does not apply to the use of BPA in other plastic containers.

-Recommendation: Want to live your healthiest life?
+The Remedy Rx: Want to live your healthiest life?
 Limit possible BPA exposure by carrying your own glass, steel, or ceramic water bottle—that clearly state that they are BPA-free; and reduce how much canned food you consume.